miunau/worker-kit-email/README.md

 # worker-kit-email

-Develop transactional emails quickly using regular SvelteKit routes in your browser, then take it to production by POSTing to that route after deploying on CloudFlare Workers.
+Develop transactional emails quickly using regular SvelteKit routes in your browser, then take it to production by POSTing to that route after deploying on Cloudflare Workers.
+Uses Cloudflare's [free integration with Mailchannels](https://blog.cloudflare.com/sending-email-from-workers-with-mailchannels/) for sending with zero setup.

 ![email](https://user-images.githubusercontent.com/55932282/168412180-3ba5e2c4-f4d3-456b-bb44-5b045d565988.png)